AREKAI

 My path is water, not stone.”

-It swims free, strikes with grace, and trusts change.
+It moves freely, strikes with grace, and trusts change.

-In Arekai practice, the mind is a pond.
+In Arekai teaching, the mind is a pond.

 Still water reflects truth.